amacaluso/amacaluso.github.io/content/_index.md

           location: Italy
           date_start: '2017-11-01'
           date_end: '2020-12-31'
-          description: 'My dissertation focused on the design and implementation of innovative quantum machine learning algorithms.
+          description: 'My dissertation focused on the designing and implementing new quantum machine learning algorithms.
 It offered a dual contribution: a comprehensive quantum framework for supervised learning, and an efficient quantum algorithm for approximating non-linear activation functions.'
         - title: Data Scientist
           company: Cineca
           company_url: ''